juergenweb/FrontendContact/README.md

 The 2 parameters you have to add inside the parenthesis of the safeField() method are:

-* first parameter: the name attribute of the frontend custom field
+* first parameter: the name attribute of the frontend custom field (in this case *extratext*)
-* second parameter: the name attribute of the PW field to save the data to the database
+* second parameter: the name attribute of the PW field to save the data to the database (in this case *pw_extratext*)

 Now, the value of the custom field will be stored in the database too.